zzyfisher/proxpy/README.md

-# proxpy
+##proxpy

-Automatically exported from code.google.com/p/proxpy
+**Automatically exported from code.google.com/p/proxpy**

+The original author of this project is roberto.paleari@gmail.com, alessandro.reina@gmail.com

 ##About
 ProxPy is a highly customizable HTTP/HTTPS proxy, written in Python.
 It is very handy for web penetration testers and for developers interested in testing their web applications.